-The Islamic holy month of Ramadan is expected to occur between ealry-May and early-June 2019.
-During Ramadan, take extra care to respect religious and cultural sensitivities, rules and customs.
+During the Islamic holy month of Ramadan, take extra care to respect religious and cultural sensitivities, rules and customs.
 Avoid eating, drinking and smoking in public and in the presence of people who are fasting.
-More information: Ramadan
+More information:

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.
 Make sure your policy includes adequate coverage for any pre-existing conditions.